Weekly Professional Studies

 - Maths mastery

 - Early years foundation stage additional sessions on planning, observing in EYFS, enabling environments and the role of the adult

 What will we provide?

 - An Induction programme

-- A gradual introduction to teaching – observation, small groups and team teaching at first, building to planning and delivering whole lessons.
+- A gradual introduction to teaching – observation, small groups and co-teaching at first, building to planning and delivering whole lessons.
 A steady increase of teaching across the year.

-- Personal and fully trained school-based training mentor attached to each trainee
+- Personal and fully trained school-based training mentor for each trainee

 - Appropriate and contrasting experience of two schools

 - A specific focus on phonics and early reading both through training and the opportunity to engage in teaching phonics regularly during the programme in more than one partner school

-- Strong focus on teaching Mathematics, English and Science through links with Surrey Maths Hub, Roehampton University, academic assignments and school visits
+- Strong focus on teaching mathematics, English and science through links with North East Hants and Surrey Maths Hub, The University of Roehampton, academic assignments and school visits

 - Opportunities to develop supportive and professional relationships with trainees in other partnership schools

 - Support from an external Support Tutor who visits regularly

-- Subject knowledge support and access to additional twilight training
+- Subject knowledge support and access to additional online training

 - Fully supported, functioning on-line learning platform for exchange of information

 - Access to a range of outstanding primary schools including the lead school, South Farnham

-- Support for each trainee in their ultimate recruitment to a first teaching post, either within the Partnership or outside it
+- Support for each trainee throughout their application process to a first teaching post, either within the partnership or outside it